-04. Commit to your outcomes Esablish work priorities and touch points.
+04. Commit to your outcomes Establish work priorities and touch points.
 Some people prefer an early jumpstart on the day and others enjoy a later start.
 When you commit to work outcomes over a work schedule you can deliver them based on your personal preferences.

-05. Commit to your health Recharge your mind, body, and spirit.
-Take time for breaks that allow you to exercise, get outdoors, connect with friends, meditate, daydream or simply enjoy meals without the presence of a digital device.
-Embracing the full autonomy of flexible work means the freedom to reimagine your routine, throw out old habits, and prevent burnout.
+Embracing the full autonomy of flexible work means the freedom to reimagine your routine, throw out old habits and prevent burnout.
 Experiment with what GitLab calls a non-linear workday, for example.
 This allows you to rethink what your life could look like, shaping your work around your life, not the other way around.

-Ready to learn more?

-For more insight and best practices for building remote teams, check out GitLab's complete Guide to Remote Work.

-GitLab is The DevOps Platform that empowers organizations to maximize the overall return on software development by delivering software faster, more efficiently, while strengthening security and compliance.
+Ready to learn more? ### For more insight and best practices for building remote teams, check out GitLab's complete Guide to Remote Work.
+GitLab is The DevOps Platform that empowers organisations to maximise the overall return on software development by delivering software faster, more efficiently, while strengthening security and compliance.

 Facebook Instagram LinkedIn Twitter

-For Herman Miller's latest insights on the dynamics that are reshaping work today, check out their Future of Work hub.
-A foundational belief in human-centered design has guided Herman Miller for the better part of a century.
+### For Herman Miller's latest insights on the dynamics that are reshaping work today, check out their Future of Work hub.
+A foundational belief in human-centred design has guided Herman Miller for the better part of a century.
 The company's imperative is to address complex problems with the simplest, most beautiful possible solution.
 Doing so in partnership with the brightest design minds of our time, Herman Miller has led the field in authoring original, timeless solutions that make an enduring impact.
 Herman Miller is part of the MillerKnoll collective.
 Facebook Instagram LinkedIn Twitter Pinterest